Tracy L. Johnson

 Tracy L. Johnson is the Keith and Cecilia Terasaki Presidential Endowed Chair in the Life Sciences and Professor of Molecular, Cell, and Developmental Biology at the University of California, Los Angeles (UCLA).
 She is also a professor of the Howard Hughes Medical Institute.
 In May 2020, she was named Dean of the UCLA Division of Life Sciences.

 Research

+Johnson's first published study examined the effects of intravertebral disc using cell implantation within sand rats.
+The study focused on a combination of histology, tissue culture, and immunocytochemistry.
+Her team used this study to determine if these rats were a good model organism for future research to start developing real-world cell therapy interventions.